saigkill/hashnode-backup/ckk1jilfl09fdrus18spk2a46.md

 ## Adding a estimated time to read to a .NET Core Blog with Razor

----
-title: Adding a estimated time to read to a .NET Core Blog with Razor
-published: true
-tags: Development,Opensource,DotNetCore
-canonical_url:
----

 This week i implemented a feature what shows you, how many time you have to spend, to read a blog article. ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1610912171513/3nMbRagan.html)

 In the first step, i used my model BlogStory to get the content.
 Then Razor does the following: